Supra HDMI DVI audio av hifi mains power speaker cables logo

 All the information you need in one place.

-Please click the relevant link for more information.
+Please click the relevant link for more information on specific products.

-Supra HF100 digital video cables are designed to run at high definition resolutions.
-Depending on the source resolution, the length of the cable and the receiving hardware, resolutions of 720p, 1080i and even 1080p can be caried by the HF100 cable, from sources such as set-top boxes, games consoles and 5" silver disc players.
+Supra digital video cables are designed to run at high definition resolutions.
+Depending on the source resolution, the length of the cable and the receiving hardware, resolutions of 720p, 1080i, 1080p and now up to "4k" can be carried by the Supra HDMI and DVI cables, from sources such as set-top boxes, games consoles and 5" silver disc players.

-Likewise, the new Microsoft XBox 360 Elite DOES support HD at 1080p, via a HDMI socket on the rear and will be supplied with a HDMI cable - but YOU may need a longer cable to reach your display or projector.
+Various "games consoles" now support HDMI outputs, including the Sony Playstation and Microsoft XBox.
+Your supplier may provide a "standard" quality and length of HDMI cable - but YOU may need a longer cable to reach your display or projector.

-Likewise, Blu-Ray and HD-DVD players will soon be available which should output up to 1080p resolutions, once the film studios start issuing these discs.
+Likewise, Blu-Ray and HD-DVD players are available which should output up to 1080p resolutions, once the film studios start issuing these discs.

-More info on HDMI 1.3 can be found here: HDMI website
+More info on HDMI standards can be found here: HDMI website

 For other interesting review stuff, please see here